Rococo Revival

-The Rococo Revival style emerged in Second Empire France and then was adapted in England.
+The Rococo Revival style emerged in Britain and France in the 19th century.
 Revival of the rococo style was seen all throughout Europe during the 19th century within a variety of artistic modes and expression including decorative objects of art, paintings, art prints, furniture, and interior design.
 In much of Europe and particularly in France, the original rococo was regarded as a national style, and to many, its reemergence recalled national tradition.
 Rococo revival epitomized grandeur and luxury in European style and was another expression of 19th century romanticism and the growing interest and fascination with natural landscape.

 During the later half of the nineteenth century, Rococo Revival was also fashionable in American furniture and interior design.
-John Henry Belter was considered the most prominent figure of rococo revival furniture making.
-Revival of the rococo style was not restricted to a specific time period or place, but occurred in several waves throughout the 19th century.
+John Henry Belter was considered the most prominent figure of Rococo Revival furniture making.
+Revival of the Rococo style was not restricted to a specific time period or place, but occurred in several waves throughout the 19th century.